Big Pharma and the Medicalization of Routine Problems

 “Fifty years ago, it made sense to assert that mental illnesses are not diseases, but it makes no sense to say so today.
 Debate about what counts as mental illness has been replaced by legislation about the medicalization and demedicalization of behavior.
 Old diseases such as homosexuality and hysteria disappear.
 New diseases such as gambling and smoking appear.”
 So writes the iconoclastic psychiatrist Thomas Szasz.

-Almost 50 years ago Szasz published.
-It changed the political framework in which mental illness was addressed by laying the foundation for a concept Szasz developed through a series of books, including (1970).
+Almost 50 years ago Szasz published The Myth of Mental Illness.
+It changed the political framework in which mental illness was addressed by laying the foundation for a concept Szasz developed through a series of books, including The Manufacture of Madness (1970).
 That concept was “the Therapeutic State”—a collaboration between psychiatry and the State through which “undesirable” actions, thoughts, and behavior patterns were suppressed.
 Thus Szasz not only disputed the moral and scientific basis of psychiatry but also argued that modern medicine was an engine of social control, with pharmaceuticals as primary tools.

 A new slate of drugs now addresses a wide range of so-called disorders, or dysfunctions, that former generations considered environmental problems or lifestyle choices: from obesity to attention deficit, from erectile dysfunction to social anxiety (shyness), from menopause to alcoholism.
 Indeed, laziness is now being discussed as “a neuro-developmental dysfunction” for which drugs are being developed.
 The current Therapeutic State may be best analyzed as a collaboration between modern medicine, the pharmaceutical industry, and the State.